Particeep/pricer-integration/README.md

 Second case, less easy, you can not use the wsdl (too old for play) or pricer does not give you that and you have to write manually the xml and call manually the api pricer.
 In this case you can use [XML confect](https://github.com/mthaler/xmlconfect).

-# Use case [Insert type of data you want]
-But sometimes you will need to improvise because most insurer is not modernised and you can have a surprise in how there api works.

-For instance, I can create a new part called "Use case PHP" because you can have insurer which demand to transform your data into php tab and send it to query param

-Overall, you need to create an object with method which do this kind of transformation.

 # Build sbt
 Do not forget to put your pricer in build sbt like for new_pricer.